william-lu-jia/FreeDomain/README.md

 We are actively communicating with Kyrgyzstan (.KG domain registry) to ensure that similar incidents are minimized as much as possible.
 We emphasize proactive collaboration and encourage any issues to be discussed with us in advance to guarantee stable service.

+**We have not recommended users to migrate to any other domain.
+Such messages are purely rumors.**

 ## 🌐 Say Goodbye to Domain Fees

 Welcome to **DigitalPlat FreeDomain**, where we believe everyone deserves a digital identity.
 Whether you're an individual, or an organization, we’re offering free domain names to bring your ideas to life – no strings attached!